 A leave of absence of (up to 12 weeks) in a 12-month calendar period will be granted to all eligible employees for the following purposes:

 - The birth and care of the employee’s child.

 - The placement of a child with the employee for adoption or foster care.

-- To care for a spouse, child, or parent who has a “serious health condition” (an illness, injury, impairment or physical or mental condition that involves inpatient care or continuing treatment by a health care provider).
+- To care for a spouse (includes individuals in lawfully recognized same-sex and common-law marriages and marriages that were validly entered into outside of the United States if they could be entered into in at least one state), child, parent, or military family member who has a “serious health condition” (an illness, injury, impairment or physical or mental condition that involves inpatient care or continuing treatment by a health care provider).